Primordial black hole production during first-order phase transitions

+A novel mechanism for the primordial black hole (PBH) production is proposed as a natural and inevitable consequence of general first-order phase transitions without reference to specific underlying particle physics models.
+We obtain mutual predictions and constraints between primordial black holes and gravitational waves from phase transitions in the general case.
+For particular interest, our PBHs generated during a PeV-scale phase transition could make up all the dark matter, while PBHs generated during a MeV-scale phase transition could simultaneously account for LIGO-Virgo coalescence events and NANOGrav 12.5-yr result for the corresponding gravitational waves.

 \emph{Introduction}.
-The detection of gravitational waves~(GWs) from the early Universe provides an attractive way to explore new physics~\cite{Cai:2017cbj,Kuroyanagi:2018csn,Aggarwal:2020olq}.
-Among them first-order PTs are well-motivated and predicted by many extensions of the Standard Model of particle physics, such as supersymmetric extensions~\cite{Apreda:2001us,Huber:2015znp}, additional scalars~\cite{Kakizaki:2015wua,Dorsch:2013wja,Dorsch:2014qja}, higher-dimensional operators~\cite{Huber:2007vva,Grojean:2004xa}, dilaton-like models~\cite{Nardini:2007me} and dark matter sector~\cite{Creminelli:2001th,Konstandin:2010cd}.
+The detection of gravitational waves~(GWs) from the early Universe opens a new window to probe new physics~\cite{Cai:2017cbj,Bian:2021ini}.
+Among them, the first-order PTs are well-motivated and predicted by many extensions of the Standard Model of particle physics~(see, for example, \cite{Caprini:2019egz} for a recent summary.)
 During a PT, the vacuum bubbles copiously nucleate due to quantum tunneling~\cite{Coleman:1977py,Callan:1977pt} and continuously release the vacuum energy into bubble walls and background plasma~\cite{Espinosa:2010hh,Ellis:2019oqb,Cai:2020djd}.
-As the vacuum pressure pushes bubble walls forward, true vacuum bubbles continuously expand and finally collide with each other, generate large energy density perturbations and then produce GWs.
-The GW sources include bubble collisions~\cite{Huber:2008hg,Caprini:2007xq}, sound waves~\cite{Hindmarsh:2013xza,Hindmarsh:2015qta} and magneto-hydrodynamic turbulence~\cite{Caprini:2009yp,Pol:2019yex,Pol:2018pao}.
-From analytical point of view, the envelope approximation~\cite{Kosowsky:1992vn,Weir:2016tov}, bulk flow model~\cite{Konstandin:2017sat,Jinno:2017fby} and sound shell method~\cite{Hindmarsh:2016lnk,Hindmarsh:2019phv} give the GW energy spectrum from bubble collisions and sound waves.
-Refs.~\cite{Hindmarsh:2013xza,Hindmarsh:2015qta,Cutting:2018tjt,Cutting:2020nla,Di:2020nny} conduct precise numerical simulations for GWs from PTs.
-The characteristic energy spectrum of GWs helps to distinguish PT models and determine model parameters~\cite{Caprini:2015zlo,Cai:2017tmh}.
-Except for the well-studied stochastic GW backgrounds from PTs, the PBH formation mechanism is also an attractive outcome of PTs but relatively less investigated.
-In this letter, we propose a new mechanism of PBH formation during PTs.
+As the vacuum pressure pushes bubble walls forward, true vacuum bubbles continuously expand and finally collide with each other, generating large energy density perturbations and then produce GWs.